angry-tony/A-collection-of-OSS-tools/README.md

 ---
 ## Tracing and Debugging

-> OS level tracing and debugging tools
+> OS and process-level tracing and debugging tools - see also [Performance Analysis Tools](#performance-analysis-tools) for tools suited to performance profiling

-* [crash-watch](https://github.com/FooBarWidget/crash-watch) - Monitors a process until it crashes and then gathers exit status, backtrace, and signal -- `Ruby`
 * [CRIU (Checkpoint/Restore in Userspace)](http://criu.org/Main_Page) - Freeze a process, save it to disk, then resume it later -- `insane`
 * [kdump](https://wiki.archlinux.org/index.php/Kdump) - Linux kernel dump facility (where to save it, what to save, etc) -- `C`
 * [ktap](http://www.ktap.org/) - Another lightweight kernel tracing tool for Linux -- `C`